carpentries-incubator/managing-computational-projects/episodes/05-implementation.md

 ## Functional Programming

 Functional programming is about writing code that works as modular steps.
 Each step is clearly commented and carefully produced so that it can be reused in different contexts.
-We can think of this on a broad scale, say one student's computational work has the following steps, where blue shows data cleaning, pink shows visualisation code, and yellow the analysis and statistics.
+We can think of this on a broad scale, say one student's computational work has the following steps, where blue shows data cleaning, and yellow the analysis and statistics.

 ```mermaid
 %%{init: {'theme': 'neutral' } }%%